AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-medication-core-1-examples.md

       <td colspan="5">Examples with a contained Medication conforming to this profile:</td>
    </tr>
    <tr>
-      <td><a href="ExplanationOfBenefit-pbs-cont-01.html">CONTAINED: Record of Claim against PBS for 03119E cephalexin 500 mg capsule, 20 for Ms. Sally Field 16 JAN 2020</a></td>
+      <td><a href="ExplanationOfBenefit-pbs-cont-01.html">Record of Claim against PBS for 03119E cephalexin 500 mg capsule, 20 for Ms. Sally Field 16 JAN 2020</a></td>
       <td>pbs-cont-01</td>
       <td><a href="ExplanationOfBenefit-pbs-cont-01.xml.html">XML</a></td>
       <td><a href="ExplanationOfBenefit-pbs-cont-01.json.html">JSON</a></td>
       <td><a href="ExplanationOfBenefit-pbs-cont-01.ttl.html">Turtle</a></td>
    </tr>
    <tr>
-      <td><a href="ExplanationOfBenefit-pbs-cont-02.html">CONTAINED: Record of Claim against PBS for 03119E cephalexin 500 mg capsule, 20 for Ms. Sally Field 16 FEB 2020</a></td>
+      <td><a href="ExplanationOfBenefit-pbs-cont-02.html">Record of Claim against PBS for 03119E cephalexin 500 mg capsule, 20 for Ms. Sally Field 16 FEB 2020</a></td>
       <td>pbs-cont-02</td>
       <td><a href="ExplanationOfBenefit-pbs-cont-02.xml.html">XML</a></td>
       <td><a href="ExplanationOfBenefit-pbs-cont-02.json.html">JSON</a></td>